 Users on the campus network (wired, wireless, or via VPN, including users on the Blacksburg campus or extended campuses) are automatically recognized by the providers of these resources as being part of the Virginia Tech community.

 Users outside the campus network who access the Internet through a commercial ISP, their cellular network, a company's free wireless, or through their business or school network would not be recognized as being affiliated with Virginia Tech and thus must go through an extra step to gain that recognition.
-You can use either Off Campus Sign In on our web pages, or connect to the campus network via VPN (Virtual Private Network).
+You can use either Off Campus Sign In system, or connect to the campus network via VPN (Virtual Private Network).

-You are authenticated through a system called Off Campus Sign In that prompts you to enter your Virginia Tech PID and password.
+You are authenticated through a system called Off Campus Sign In that prompts you to enter your Virginia Tech PID and password, and then your second factor (phone app, text message, or manually enter code).
 It then authorizes you if you are a current student, faculty, or staff member.

 LibX is a browser extension for Firefox or Chrome that can make reconnecting to a resource via Off Campus Sign In much easier.
-If you have reached a restricted resource, such as a database or ejournal, but forgot to use Off Campus Sign In first, and thus are not able to access the resource, a simple right-click on the page will bring up a menu including a Reload via Off Campus Sign In option.
+If you have reached a restricted resource, such as a database or ejournal directly, because you used an emailed link or Googled the site, and thus are not able to access the resource, a simple right-click on the page will bring up a menu including a Reload via Off Campus Sign In option.
 Simply log in and the page you were trying to access will now work.

 If you use a browser other than Firefox or Chrome or use a mobile device that does not allow installation of browser extensions, you can use a bookmarklet to gain the same functionality to reload a page through Off Campus Sign In.
 If you land on a restricted resource page, simply use the bookmarklet and sign in.